danieldiamond/gitlab-analytics/transform/snowflake-dbt/tests/README.md

 Steps to Resolve:

-* Step 1: Follow the general checklist
+* Step 1: Run the chatops command `/gitlab datachat run zuora_crm_id` from Slack.
 * Step 2: Create an issue in finance asking for the Zuora account and subscription linkages to be reviewed.
-    * If the data on the Zuora end is fine, then bring in Sales people to review Salesforce data.
-* Step 3: Create an issue to remove the filter and assign it to the next milestone, cross-link it to the original issue
+* Step 3: Create an issue to remove the filter and assign it to the next milestone, cross-link it to the original issue.
-* Step 4: Filter out the zuora subscription in the test based on the md5 has of the `ultimate_parent_sub` name
+* Step 4: Filter out the zuora subscription in the test based on the md5 hash of the subscription name.
-* Step 5: Once finance has confirmed that the accounts and subscriptions have been updated, create a MR to remove the filter
+* Step 5: Once finance has confirmed that the accounts and subscriptions have been updated, create a MR to remove the filter.

 ### Test: zuora_assert_no_circular_linkages